puppetlabs/puppet-instruqt-tracks/trigger-a-puppet-agent-run/03-specify-a-desired-state/assignment.md

 slug: specify-a-desired-state
 id: zkwun505nnze
 type: challenge
-title: "Specify a Desired State \U0001F4BB"
+title: "Specify a desired state \U0001F4BB"
 teaser: Specify how to keep the agent node in its desired state by adding a node definition and resource to the `site.pp` manifest.
 notes: